To access Server Process Metrics, select AppDynamics Home > Servers > double-click server > Processes

 APPDYNAMICS_ENABLE_PROCESS_OWNER_INFORMATION: Retrieve all Windows processes and metadata, including the Effective User, but the Machine Agent may experience performance issues.
 This is available starting with Machine Agent 4.5.4.

 APPDYNAMICS_MACHINE_AGENT_STOP_PROCESS_COLLECTION: Stops all Windows process metrics and metadata collection, but improves Machine Agent performance.
-If this variable is set then the
+If you set this variable, then the

 APPDYNAMICS_ENABLE_PROCESS_OWNER_INFORMATIONvariable is ignored.
 This is available starting with Machine Agent 4.4.0.

-The Machine Agent will need to be restarted for these changes to take effect.
+You must restart the Machine Agent for these changes to take effect.